 The primary source of drinking water for Wilmington is surface water from the Kankakee River.
-We also have a back up deep well for emergencies.
+Deep Well #3 is an available backup source for emergencies.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.